In 2014, Shepshed Lions Club started working with the East Midlands Ambulance Service (EMAS) to create and launch a

 If you wish, you can also make a cash donation to support this project.If this is the case please make cheques payable to the Shepshed Lions Club Community First Responders.

-Each Community Public Access Defibrillator (CPAD) contained in a cabinet costs £1314, so if we are successful in reaching our target we can put 10 CPADS into the communities we serve all over Charnwood Borough.
+Each Community Public Access Defibrillator (CPAD) contained in a cabinet costs £1000, so if we are successful in reaching our target we can put 20 CPADS into the communities we serve all over Charnwood Borough.
+The additional funds raised will be held in reserve to replace batteries and pads in the defibrillators.

 At the conclusion of these two projects we will seek to match fund the final amount through the Lions Clubs International Foundation in the USA.
 If this is successful, we may be able to put as many as 20 CPADS into the community.

 Currently in Shepshed the existing community Public Access Defibrillators are located at Co-op store on Anson Road, Shepshed Post Office in Market Place, Funeral Directors on Belton Street, Co-operative Memorials Charnwood Road/Kings Road and Shepshed Town Bowls Club on Charnwood Road,opposite ASDA.